-If you would like to book Andrew for your event then please email email@example.com.
+If you would like to book Andrew for your event or to work for you then please email firstname.lastname@example.org.

-The work I have been doing with Catching Lives homeless clients on the Harbledown book series features within their beautifully written article highlighting what a positive impact this project has had on people’s lives
+The work Andrew Buller has been doing with Catching Lives homeless clients on the Harbledown book series features within a beautifully written article highlighting what a positive impact this project has had on people’s lives.

 Development of a new book where The Rhymers help retell the Christmas story is underway this festive season to be available in plenty of time for next Christmas!